How is Lee Valley Regional Park Authority Funded?

 Lee Valley Regional Park Authority’s longer-term Levy policy

-The Authority is developing a new Business Plan for 2020-2025 alongside its vision for the Regional Park as a world class destination for leisure, sport and recreation.
-Even though there are significant economic uncertainties going forward the Authority has reduced the levy to 81p per head of population and aspires to reduce the levy on an ongoing basis as part of its business planning process.
+The Authority has developed new Business Plan priorities for 2020 - 2025 alongside its vision for the Regional Park as a world class destination for leisure, sport and recreation.
+Even though there are significant economic uncertainties going forward the Authority has reduced the levy to 80p per head of population.